Livideous/FFXI-augment-trading-system/README.md

 When I first wanted to do something like this around 2019, I was told multiples times nobody was interested in helping me.
 I don't want anyone to be left out.
 So this is my contribution.

-Every line and logic method in this file is made from scratch inside an NPC custom module file in, and using researched programming/code from, the LSB project/group source code.
+Every line and method in this file is made inside an NPC custom module file in, and using researched programming/code from, the LSB project/group source code.
 All credits to engine functions and documentation to them.

 You can view their project here! https://github.com/LandSandBoat